 (SLIDE)) “DON’T LIMIT YOURSELF TO THE SKIES WHEN THERE IS A WHOLE GALAXY OUT THERE!”

-But back to reality…Gym sessions 5 days a week, for 4 - 5 hours, and then agility and quickness sessions in the afternoon, on top of my mountain biking social schedule.. and dirtbiking by that point too.

-It was hard for my coaches to manage their concern for my safety with their understanding of my passions, and the value of the cross-training.

-Thankfully, they put a lot of faith in my decision-making ability.

-They knew it was my way to de-stress, stoke the fire inside.

-I absolutely HAD to be in a positive frame of mind to perform.

-My favorite coach of all, Willy Raine, (Nancy Greene's son) learned to say "have fun Ash!" in the start gate... instead of "good luck" or "kick some ass".

-They would, however, give me a hard time for skipping out on the last set of squats in the gym when I was just absolutely hating it, and wanting to be outside... but i always justified any lack of effort somewhere with my extra effort somewhere else...

-I had a mental tally in my mind, and i was convinced i was doing enough.

 I had learned to CALL ON MY SUPPORT TEAM to alleviate some of my workload, responsibilities, and therefore, pressure.
 But the pressure was INSANE.

 I remember one of the speedskaters complaining – after a poor performance just before my event —about the Own the Podium initiative.
 That it put too much pressure on us Canadian athletes.
+Corporate Canada had stepped up.
 More money: more pressure – but that’s because we suddenly had no excuse!
 We were equipped to compete with the best in the world!

 That was a real turning point for me.

 I turned that pressure into confidence that I had been given every opportunity to be worthy of success.

 For the first time in my career, I embraced that pressure.

 ((SLIDE))) OLYMPIC GOLD (PHOTO OF ME IN MY TUCK)